EPFL-LCN/neuronaldynamics-exercises/doc/exercises/leaky-integrate-and-fire.rst

 Question
 ~~~~~~~~

-For input frequencies between :math:`10 Hz` and :math:`1 kHz`, plot the   the resulting *amplitude of subthreshold oscillations* of the membrane potential vs. input frequency.
+For input frequencies between 10Hz and 1 kHz, plot the resulting *amplitude of subthreshold oscillations* of the membrane potential vs. input frequency.

 Question
 ~~~~~~~~

-For input frequencies between :math:`10 Hz` and :math:`1 kHz`, plot the resulting *phase shift of subthreshold oscillations* of the membrane potential vs. input frequency.
+For input frequencies between 10Hz and 1 kHz, plot the resulting *phase shift of subthreshold oscillations* of the membrane potential vs. input frequency.

 Question
 ~~~~~~~~

-To what type of filter (High-Pass, Low-Pass) does this correspond?
+To what type of filter (High-Pass, Low-Pass) does this correspond to?

 .. note::

     It is not straight forward to automatically determine the phase shift in a script.
 For this exercise, simply get it "visually" from your plot.
-If you want to automatize the procedure in your Python script you could try the function scipy.signal.correlate().
+If you want to automatize the procedure in your Python script you could try the function ``scipy.signal.correlate()``.